Ak23b/vision-based-attendance-system/README.md

    cd vision-based-attendance-system/manual-attendance-system
    ```

-2. Open `index.html` in your web browser.
+2. Run the app.py in your terminal with "python app.py".

 3. Enter your **Name** and **Student ID**, then click **Check In**.
-4. View your attendance log and export it as needed.
+4. If you're an admin, click the Admin login button to view and export attendance logs.
+5. Use the **Export to CSV** or **Export to PDF** buttons to download the

 ## Technologies Used